azanahmed000/first-python-repo/Readme.md

-#Its my reporsitry for my Pythton c
+#Its my reporsitry for my Pythton code